bolshakov/next/README.md

 props2 = Next.props(Counter, initial: 42)
 ```

 Actors (and thus, their props) allow only keyword arguments.
-The last example shows how to pass `initial: 42` to the actor's initializer.
+The last example shows how to pass `initial: 42` to

-##### Creating Actors with Props
+the actor's initializer.
 Actors are created by passing an instance of `Props` into the `System#actor_of` method.

 ```ruby
 counter_props = Next.props(Counter, initial: 42)